Guilt and Innocence

 "I should fix this."

-“I should carry this for the family.”
+"I should carry this for my family."

 Guilt and Emotional Responsibility